martinsolent/figma/docs/pixel_perfect/pixel-perfect-app-bar.md

 ![](..images/pixel_perfect/../../../images/pixel_perfect/pp_12.png)

-The Material Design Guidelines will give you all the inforamtion you need to know for createing Components such as sizes and spacings
+The Material Design Guidelines will give you all the inforamtion you need to know for creating Components such as sizes and spacings

 ![](..images/pixel_perfect/../../../images/pixel_perfect/pp_13.png)